- Brand name

 - too little exercise

-- eating more carbohydrate than normal
+- eating more carbohydrates than normal

 If you become ill or experience extra stress, injury, fever, infection or need surgery, tell your doctor.

 Your blood glucose may become difficult to control at these times.
 Your doctor may decide to change your treatment and use insulin instead of Daonil.